-- > Elevate the operative leg to chest level whenever possible to decrease swelling. - > Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle. - > Maintain no more than heel touch weightbearing of surgical extremity, unless instructed otherwise.
-Your weightbearing status will be confirmed the day of surgery. - > Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery. - NO driving until off narcotic pain medication. - > Okay to return to work when ready and able.
-Please notify the office if written clearance is needed. - Air travel is permitted 5 days after surgery.
-Air travel and immobility increase risk of blood clots.
-Unless you have been previously instructed to avoid aspirin products for medical reasons, or if you are under age 16, ensure that you are taking 81 mg baby aspirin twice daily beginning the day after surgery to minimize the risk of blood clot.
+- > Maintain no more than heel-touch weight bearing of the surgical extremity, unless instructed otherwise. - > Elevate the operative leg to chest level whenever possible to decrease swelling. - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery. - > NO driving until off narcotic pain medication. - > Okay to return to work when ready and able.
+Please notify office if written clearance is needed. - Air travel is permitted 5 days after surgery.
+Unless you have been previously instructed to avoid aspirin products for other medical reasons, please ensure that you are taking 81 mg baby aspirin twice daily beginning post-op day 1 to minimize the risk of blood clot.